 There will also be a new Game dashboard in the final version of Android 12, with quicker access to tools like screen recording and screenshots.
 But we weren't able to test it in beta 3.

 Android 12 Miscellaneous

-One of those things has to do with files and media transcoding.
+The new OS will also improve files and media transcoding.
 HEVC is becoming increasingly popular in the mobile space, and in light of this, Android 12 introduces new media transcoding tools to help apps deal with HEVC content if they don't natively support it.
 Now, if an app can't handle HEVC files, those will automatically be transcoded to AVC.
-Developers are still being encouraged to adopt native HEVC support, but in the meantime, this should be helpful during the transition process.

 While on the subject of files, Android 12 also introduces support for AVIF.
-Compared to a competing format like JPEG, AVIF offers much higher-quality images at small file sizes (as shown in the above image).
+Compared to a competing format like JPEG, AVIF offers much higher-quality images at small file sizes (as shown in the image below).